Washington Improv Theater

 Washington Improv Theater (WIT) is an improvisational comedy theater company in Washington, D.C., specializing in long-form improv.
 It was founded in 1986 by Carole Douglis.
-Its shows are based primary out of the former venue of the Source Theatre Company on the 14th Street corridor, although its teams also use several other venues.
+Its shows are based at Studio Theatre on the 14th Street corridor, although its teams also use several other venues.
 Roughly 20,000 people attend WIT shows annually.

 History

 WIT was founded in 1986 by Carole Douglis, but it went dormant in 1992.
 It was revived by Douglis and several others as a consensus-based collective in 1998, and performed initially in the basement of the Universalist National Memorial Church, and soon after other venues around D.C.
 It began offering its own improv training program in 2000.
 In 2004, it hired its first full-time artistic and executive director, Mark Chalfant.
 In 2008, it began performing at the 150-seat black box at Source Theater on 14th Street, the former venue of Source Theatre Company now operated by CultureDC.
-It has continued expanding since then, and in FY2019 hosted 325 performances with an estimated 20,590 attendees.
+It continued expanding, and in FY2019 hosted 325 performances with an estimated 20,590 attendees.
+In 2022–2023, it took up a one-year residency at Studio Theatre.